FRBs/FRB/docs/api/galaxies.rst

-This will include both the galaxy that hosted the event and galaxies foreground to the event which may imprint signatues in the signal itself.
+This will include both the galaxy that hosted the event and galaxies foreground to the event which may imprint signatures in the signal itself.

 The `frb.galaxies` package provides comprehensive functionality for analyzing galaxies associated with Fast Radio Bursts (FRBs).
 This includes tools for photometric analysis,